 Loitering in front of the school building, in hallways, in restrooms, in stairwells and stairways, outside buildings, and anywhere on the GTCHS campus during the school day is prohibited.
-A student is not permitted in the halls during class periods unless he/ she is accompanied by a teacher or has an official hall pass from an authorized staff member.
+Students are not permitted in the halls during class periods unless they are accompanied by a teacher or has an official hall pass from an authorized staff member.

-1. Parking Lot

-Students are only allowed to enter the parking lot during the school day with permission from the office; the administration advises students to bring in their money, lunches, books, and projects.
+- 1. Parking Lot - Students are only allowed to enter the parking lot during the school day with permission from the office; the administration advises students to bring in their money, lunches, books, and projects.
 Students are not to use their cars as lockers, and students who habitually ask to go to the parking lot will be denied.
-Students may not take other students with them to the parking lot.

-Students are not allowed to leave campus in a vehicle during the school day unless an administrator and a parent/legal guardian grant permission in special circumstances.

-Illegal drugs, unauthorized medications, alcohol, and weapons, whether in sight, discovered, or confiscated as the result of a search by school or law enforcement officials, will result in immediate recommendation for expulsion of the student.
-All items in vehicles driven onto the Greenville Tech campus are the responsibility of the driver.
+Students may not take other students with them to the parking lot. - Students are not allowed to leave campus in a vehicle during the school day unless an administrator and a parent/legal guardian grant permission in special circumstances. - Illegal drugs, unauthorized medications, alcohol, and weapons, whether in sight, discovered, or confiscated as the result of a search by school or law enforcement officials, will result in immediate recommendation for expulsion of the student.
+All items in vehicles driven onto the Greenville Technical College campus are the responsibility of the driver. - 2.
+Upper levels of theBuilding 120